Sunday, July 16, 2017

 Two weeks isn't too bad.

-We were farther away from the RVs this year, so we had to walk all the way to the front of the campground to get Wi-Fi and get on the Internet.
+We were farther away from the RVs this year, so in order to get Wi-Fi, we had to walk all the way to the front of the campground and cross our fingers that someone had an open Wi-Fi connection.

 Most of the time, we couldn't find one.

-Data was very spotty, and I thought as long as you had data you could get online.
+I thought as long as you had data, you could get online.

-There’s only so much Uno you can play, so many books you can read, and her bike tore up on her.
+There was only so much Uno you could play, so many books you could read, and her bike tore up.

-I’m to the point of saying no more.
+I am to the point of saying “no more.”

 When it's only fun for one person, it's not worth it.

-I enjoyed just sitting and reading to my heart's content, but I had to entertain her while she was bored, and that wore me out.
+I loved getting to sit and read to my heart's content, but keeping her occupied wore me out.

 Thursday, Raven, SK, and Eins came up for hot dogs and s'mores.

-Olaf was about three years old, and David was over four.
+Olaf was like three years old, and David was over four.

-I don't know if the heat got them or what.
+I don't know if the heat got them or what, but we left the air conditioners on and ceiling fans going when we left.

 Thankfully, no one else was dead today.

-I had four fans going in the laundry room and plenty of water and food when we left to go camping, so I don't know why Olaf died.
+I had four fans going in the laundry room, plenty of water and food, so I don't know why Olaf died.

 Saturday, Peacock and Moon came up and stayed until fairly late.